 These drugs can be abused and habit-forming.
-They have been associated with accidental overdose deaths.
 Always take narcotics as prescribed.
 Your provider may suggest that you take your medicine only when you feel pain.

 Or, your provider may suggest taking a narcotic on a regular schedule.
 Allowing the medicine to wear off before taking more of it can make the pain more difficult to control.

 Taking narcotics to control the pain of cancer or other medical problems does not itself lead to dependence.

 Store narcotics safely and securely in your home.